TikhonJelvis/RL-book/book/chapter12/chapter12.md

 \index{reinforcement learning|(}

-In Chapters [-@sec:rl-prediction-chapter] and [-@sec:rl-control-chapter], we covered the basic RL algorithms for Prediction and Control respectively.
+In Chapters [-@sec:rl-prediction-chapter] and [-@sec:rl-control-chapter], we covered the basic RL algorithms for Prediction and Control, respectively.
 Specifically, we covered the basic Monte-Carlo (MC) and Temporal-Difference (TD) techniques.
 We want to highlight two key aspects of these basic RL algorithms:

   1. The experiences data arrives in the form of a single unit of experience at a time (single unit is a *trace experience* for MC and an *atomic experience* for TD), the unit of experience is used by the algorithm for Value Function learning, and then that unit of experience is not used later in the algorithm (essentially, that unit of experience, once consumed, is *not re-consumed* for further learning later in the algorithm).
 It doesn't have to be this way—one can develop RL algorithms that re-use experience data—this approach is known as *Experience-Replay* (in fact, we saw a glimpse of Experience-Replay in Section [-@sec:experience-replay-section] of Chapter [-@sec:rl-prediction-chapter]).